 Powder bed fusion (commonly referred to as 3D printing) is a method of additive layer manufacturing in which a thin powder is selectively bonded; repetition of this process allows 3D structures to be grown.
 The successive layers of metal powder are selectively bonded by an energy source such as a laser or electron beam which sinters/melts the material.

-EDS chemical analysis can be used to inspect the printing powders to identify contamination, however the process is like looking for a needle in a haystack.
-The contaminates are in trace concentrations or not present, thus thousands of powder particles must be inspected just to confirm prove a powder is pure.
+EDS chemical analysis can be used to inspect the printing powders to identify contamination, however, the process is like looking for a needle in a haystack.
+The contaminants are in trace concentrations or not present, thus thousands of powder particles must be inspected just to confirm prove a powder is pure.

 AZtecLive introduces a new method of chemical analysis, where chemical information can be displayed as a real-time image, this means that samples of the printing powder be visually inspected in a fraction of the time.

 Metal 3D Printing